 It’s important to select the right program for your desired career, particularly when it comes to robotics.

-As such, we get a lot of questions about what we think are the top robotics schools.
-Well, that’s not an easy question to answer, as there are a lot of different ways to approach entering the field of robotics.
+As such, we get a lot of questions about what we think are the best robotics schools.
+Well, that’s not an easy question to answer, as there are many ways to enter the field of robotics.
 You could go through an engineering program, a robotics technology program, a 2-year program specifically geared towards robotics technicians, etc.

 In addition to the schools and programs that can be regularly found in our search tool, we also have endorsed programs.
 Our endorsed programs are those that are found to be exceptional.
 These schools were found to best prepare students for manufacturing careers working with robotics.
 The ARM Endorsement Program evaluates programs and recognizes those that meet the highest standards set by the robotics industry.

-Because it would be a monumental task to list out every one of the amazing programs you can connect with using our search tool, today we’re going to list out some of the endorsed programs found in the northeastern part of the country.
+Because it would be a monumental task to list out every one of the amazing programs you can connect with using our search tool, today, we’re going to list out some under-the-radar robotics programs found in the northeastern part of the country.

 If you’re somebody in that area who’s looking for a top-notch robotics education, you can’t go wrong with these.

 Carnegie Mellon’s Robotics Academy features a fully online robotics curriculum that provides students with a virtual robot and coding environment.
-That means that they provide education to people all around the world with more than a million daily users.
+That means that they provide robotics STEM education to people all around the world, with more than a million daily users.

 Their mission is to “use the educational affordance of robotics to create CS-STEM opportunities for all learners.”